kvz/lanyon/README.md

 [![Build Status](https://travis-ci.org/kvz/lanyon.svg?branch=master)](https://travis-ci.org/kvz/lanyon)

 Lanyon is a static site generator.
 It is a wrapper around Jekyll, Webpack, BrowserSync, Nodemon, in an attempt to give you the best of all worlds :earth_asia: :earth_americas: :earth_africa: (Instant asset building & refreshing, fast & reliable file watching).
+Spitting in the face of unix philosophy, it tries to do many things, such as spell checking, and setting up a working Ruby environment.

-In addition, it has many tricks up its sleeves to get a working Ruby environment on your system, so that getting started with Lanyon should be as simple as `npm install lanyon`.
+This is all to get the highest level of convenience around building static websites.
+Getting started should be as simple as `npm install lanyon`.

 ## State